Galerie Poche

 Photograph: Kees Hummel

-Galerie Poche is structured around four fundamental pillars:
+Galerie Poche makes room for art inside the front facade of our office and is structured around four fundamental pillars:

 Inspired by these principles, Galerie Poche positions itself as an intermediary space, a threshold where art infiltrates architecture, where works emerge from the depths of the walls and invite us to rethink our perception of space.
 To inaugurate this adventure, we are pleased to present our first exhibition — a subtle dialogue between weaving and photography.